TheAwakened/awake-api/README.md

 ---

 ### List User
 To list the all users, included with their awakenings record.
+The `time` of `awakening` is formatted according to ISO 8601, a standardized date format.

 ```
 GET /api/users